-Just to be clear the definition of being functionally strong is a bit generic, however fitness is not always an exact science.
+Just to be clear the definition of being functionally strong is a bit generic.
+However fitness is not always an exact science.
 Trial and error is essential in finding the answer to most any useful method…particularly when looking at fitness and performance.

 With that being said being Functionally Strong is defined as having the strength, skill, and ability to execute movements that mimic real life activities with confidence and without inhibition.
 If you’re looking to crush your fitness and strength program then you need to be engaged in such movements that mimic these real life scenarios.

-Believe me I’ve been those situations when I was less functional and those were times when I accrued injuries…and at the end of the day injuries suck.
-The key to your strength and fitness goals is making sure that you can perform work whether you’re competing in a sporting event, or helping your neighbor hoist their couch up a flight of stairs.
+Believe me I’ve been in those situations when I was less functional and those were times when I accrued injuries…and at the end of the day injuries suck.
+The key to your strength and fitness goals is making sure you can perform work whether you’re competing in a sporting event, or helping your neighbor hoist their couch up a flight of stairs.

-So how can you go about ensuring that your strength and conditioning program is sound on building you that much needed function so that you can last over the long haul?
+So how can you go about ensuring that your strength program is sound on building you that much needed function so you can last over the long haul?
 Well I’ve included 4 moves, or strength drills for you to implement right here below to help you to do just that.

 Functional Value: 1 Being Low, 10 Being High–Deadlift–9